pierceforte/cs307_space_invaders_game/doc/PLAN.md

 - Final boss between levels (or at the end)
 	- Will have a variety of missiles, like a larger missile, one that shoots in multiple directions, etc.
     - If there is a boss between levels, it will become progressively harder with more lives
+- We believe these are substantial additions because they will make the game more enjoyable and have more of a video game essence – the games we remember often are memorable due to their sounds, and having a boss will add a challenging element that makes winning more exciting.
+We also think that adding a boss will be substantial because although it will be flexible to add given our Entity class, it will have many new features that will be challenging to implement.

 ### Possible Classes
 - Main
 	- Begin game
+	- Potential methods:
+	    - main() method
 - Game
 	- Handle basic game mechanics like step and animation
+	- Potential methods:
+	    - step method to update game continually
 - Moving Object
 	- Abstract
     - Subclass of ImageView
     - Will be used for any object that is 1) added to the scene and 2) has the potential to move/interact with other nodes on scene
+    - Potential methods:
+        - update on screen
+            - based on position, speed, and elapsed time
+        - check for collision and/or out of bounds
 - Entity
 	- Abstract
     - Will extend MovingObject
+    - Potential methods:
+        - set lives
+        - update firing state (when it can next shoot a laser)
 - Projectile
 	- Abstract
 	- Will extend MovingObject
+	- Potential methods:
+	    - check for collision with wall and bounce off
+	    - check for collision with enemy
 - Enemy (subclass of Entity)
     - The enemies are the entities that shoot lasers periodically (in a set interval, but beginning at different times to avoid all shooting at once)
     - These will have different amounts of lives and different abilities
     - These will move left to right and bounce of the sides (exact implementation depends on level)
+    - Potential methods:
+        - change image/make sound when hit
 - Spaceship (subclass of Entity)
     - This is the user controlled object that shoots lasers at the enemies
     - Will have a given number of lives to determine game overs
+    - Potential methods:
+        - wrap around screen
+        - react to user input
 - Boss (subclass of Entity)
     - This entity will appear at the end of all the levels (or in between levels if time allows)
     - Will have more advanced capabilities than enemies and free range of movement
+    - Potential methods:
+        - update interval for when it is invincible/can be hit
 - Laser (subclass of projectile)
     - Simple projectile that reduces 1 health
     - Can be fired by any entity
+    - Potential methods:
+        - set laser image
 - Bomb (subclass of projectile)
     - More advanced projectile that reduces 2 health
+    - Potential methods:
+        - create bomb explosion upon collision
 - Level
     - The class that "builds" the level: adds in all scene elements in their proper orientation based on a txt file
     - Keeps track of state of game (eg. lives, points, etc.) and the objects on screen
+    - Potential methods:
+        - keep track of lasers/entities on screen and make calls to handle collisions
 - Setup
     - Not exactly sure how to implement yet, but may take on some of the work from Level in actually building the scene
+    - Potential methods:
+        - build the initial scene
 - ReadFile
 	- Reads input
+	- Potential methods:
+	    - read in enemy layout file
 - UserInput
     - Handles user input for cheat keys and object movement
+    - Potential methods:
+        - react to each cheat key and update scene accordingly
+        - tell game to change state (eg. pause or reset)
 - LevelStatsDisplay
 	- Updates the level, lives, etc. on the screen
+	- Potential methods:
+	    - create display on screen
+	    - update level and life counts